A woman dressed in black is believed to wander the halls of this beautiful French Victorian-style bed & breakfast.

 • Passersby have reportedly seen a ghostly woman wearing a black, Victorian-style dress sitting in a chair by the front window.

-This charming 21-room French Victorian Mansion is located at 24 Sydenham Street in the historic Sydenham District, just a few blocks from Queens University in Kingston, Ontario.
-It operates year-round as an upscale bed and breakfast.
-Guests come for more than relaxing evenings, however.
-The Hochelaga Inn is widely believed to be haunted by several ghosts, including a woman in black and a spectral child.
+Guests come for more than quiet evenings and comfortable rooms, however.
+The Hochelaga Inn is widely believed to be haunted by several spirits, including a woman in black and a spectral child.

-John and Harriet McIntyre built this home in 1879.
-Harriet was a relative of Sir John Alexander Macdonald.
-Macdonald, renowned for his drinking and public corruption, was the first Prime Minister of Canada.
-After John McIntyre died, the Hochelaga Foundation, a branch of the Bank of Montreal, purchased the inn to house its traveling employees.
-The stables were located behind the mansion, where the carports are today.
+After John McIntyre’s death, the Hochelaga Foundation, a branch of the Bank of Montreal, purchased the mansion to house traveling employees.
+The property’s stables once stood behind the home, where the carports are located today.

 What are your thoughts?